svc333/overview/glossary/glossary.md

 Pertaining to software that is installed and run on the local computers of a user or organization.

+### orderer node
+{: #x9826016}

+A node that collects transactions from network members, orders the transactions and bundles them into blocks.

+### ordering service
+{: #x9826021}

+A service that provides a shared communication channel to clients and peers for the broadcast of messages that contain transactions.

 ### org
 {: #x7470494}